hanhanwu/Hanhan_Play_With_Social_Media/README.md

 * Entity/Interaction Extraction

  * My code - top NN entities: https://github.com/hanhanwu/Hanhan_Play_With_Social_Media/blob/master/reddit_NN_entities.py
+ * My code - top interactions: https://github.com/hanhanwu/Hanhan_Play_With_Social_Media/blob/master/reddit_interactions.py

 <b>As you can see,</b>, sinple NLP techniques still plays great role in text analysis.
-I just extracted the top 50 NN entities, we could already find trends and topics that popular and make sense
+I just extracted the top 50 NN entities, we could already find trends and topics that popular and make sense.
+When I go deeper into the semantic layer, we can see NNVBNN interactions are already smary enough to make more sense

 * Key Words Search